liferay/liferay-docs/develop/tutorials/articles/jsf-uicomponent-tags/using-the-portlet-resourceurl-uicomponent-tag.markdown

         </h:body>
     </f:view>

 Great!
-You've been introduced to some of Liferay Faces Bridge's `UIComponent` tags, and have can now implement them into your JSF portlet!
+You've been introduced to a new Liferay Faces Bridge `UIComponent` tag, and have can now implement it into your JSF portlet!